sonapathan/smartphone_pothole_detection/README.md

-🚗 Smartphone-Based Pothole Detection System using YOLOv8

-Real-Time Day and Night Road Condition Monitoring
+🚗 Smartphone Detection System Using YOLOv8 for Real-Time Day and Night Road Condition Monitoring

 📌 Project Overview